 Since 2013 Indian elections have emerged as the most followed event in the country.
-Two very impressive common man turned politicians intervened the scene after decades, becoming larger than life personalities.
+Two very impressive common man turned politicians intervened the scene after decades, becoming larger-than-life personalities.
 They both fought tooth and nail and surfaced out victorious in their respective ways.
-Their sheer charismatic personalities and aura had huge impact on the masses.
-Their campaigning took from the streets to televisions and to internet.
+Their sheer charismatic personalities and aura had a huge impact on the masses.
+Their campaigning took from the streets to televisions and to the internet.
 Let me stop here to introduce the subjects- Mr.Narendra Modi and Mr.Arvind Kejriwal.
 They both are equally idealistic and hard-working.
-While one came from a humble background, the other made it big with IIT degree and by being an Ex-Indian Revenue services.
+While one came from a humble background, the other made it big with an IIT degree and by being an Ex-Indian Revenue service.
 The underlying rationale of serving the nation is the only common thread behind both of their intentions.
-The second underlying commonality amongst both the men is the effective use of Social media.
-Though the age group of both the persons varies, their zeal to reach to people through the social media mode did not deter.
+The second underlying commonality amongst both men is the effective use of Social media.
+Though the age group of both the persons varies, their zeal to reach people through the social media mode did not deter.
 This was the first time in the history of Indian politics where social media was used to this maximum extent.
 Both Mr.Kejriwal and Mr.Modi used social networking at full throttle.